The international transmission of COVID-19 has likely shifted your daily calendar into a jumble.

 At Stanford Heating & Cooling, we’re dedicated to making your residence comfier.
 That’s why we offer Lennox® air quality options, which are the most complete solution you can buy.

-We’re also more than only your heating and cooling support.
-We want to be considerate about the health of you and your family.
+We’re also more than only your heating and cooling company.
+We're concerned about the health of you and your family.
 That’s why we’re taking extra precautions when we visit your home.

 To find out more about our air quality solution, give us a call at 812-825-8695 or contact us online.
 Our knowledgeable staff can also answer any worries you can have with a tech coming to your residence today.